 As a man travelling there are some benefits that women can’t enjoy.
 Men are everywhere in Marrakech, gathering in cafes drinking mint tea, hanging in groups in shops or loitering on street corners.
 This is more apparent due to the comparative absence of women.
 This wouldn’t normally be an issue but in Marrakech, it takes on a sinister edge.
-I’ve heard of female tourists being propositioned, groped and harassed.
+I’ve heard of female travellers in Morocco being propositioned, groped and harassed.
 If you want to walk down the street without young men leering at you and shouting inappropriate requests then this may not be the place for you.
 Even as a couple I couldn’t help but notice men’s heads turning, wolf whistling and lewd comments being said in our direction.

 There’s part of me that can understand the hostility to visitors though.
 The standards of living are fairly poor in parts of Marrakech, and government restrictions on new construction (to maintain an ‘authentic’ feel for tourists) keeps their standard of living low.
 People take whatever opportunity they can to make some money.